philippbosch/django-geoposition/README.rst

  This requires an import
     from geoposition.custom_map import Options

- Now render options as context data to use in your template Options has three functions:
+Now Make Ajax calls to set functions in your views.

+ Options has three functions:
         - height(size) defaults to 480
-        - map_options(key,value)
+        - map_options(dictionary)
-        - marker_options(key, value)
+        - marker_options(dictionary)